Our Staff

 Hi, my name is Susan Williams.
 I graduated from Westmar College in LeMars, Iowa with a Bachelor’s Degree in elementary education, a minor in early childhood and home economics.
 I previously taught Title 1 for three years and third grade in Iowa before moving to Wisconsin.
 I have taught fourth grade for 28 years and third grade for 3 years in Racine Unified School District.
 I retired from RUSD this year.
 I am looking forward to working with the staff and children.

-My husband of 25 years, James, and I have three daughters and five grandchildren.
+My husband of 25 years, James, and I have three daughters and six grandchildren.
 The grandchildren keep us very busy going to soccer, baseball, and basketball games.
 I enjoy watching them play.
 I have learned how to crochet and have been enjoying that hobby.
 Now I want to learn how to quilt.

 We came to Concordia when Lenox started Kindergarten.
 I started working in Afterschool Care when Lenox began 1st grade and then have been further blessed with the opportunity to work in middle school as an aide.